syl20bnr/spacemacs-elpa-mirror/melpa/shx-readme.txt

 2. Add this line to your .emacs:
    (require 'shx)

-By default, shx runs automatically in all comint-mode buffers, but you can always use M-x shx RET to create a new shell session using shx.
+Type M-x shx RET to create a new shell session using shx.
+If you like shx, you can enable shx in every comint-mode buffer with (shx-global-mode 1).

 Use M-x customize-group RET shx RET to see customization options.